Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case 4.md

 ### Goal in Context

-As an *economics professor* I require a report showing the top 'N' populated countries in the world so that I can show this versus their GDP in my lectures next semester.
+As an *marketing consultant* I require a report showing the top 'N' populated countries in the world so that I can show this versus their GDP in my marketing analysis.
 ### Scope

 Company.